Welcome to the authorised website for Pauline Boty, one of the founders of British Pop art.

-Her vibrant body of work of paintings, collages and stained glass, often featuring individuals she admired, celebrated her self-assured femininity and female sexuality.
+Pauline Boty was born on 6 March 1938 in Croydon, south London.
+After being awarded a scholarship to Wimbledon School of Art in 1954 she enrolled at the Royal College of Art in 1958 from where she went on to become a founder of British Pop art and the only female painter in the British wing of the movement.
+Her vibrant body of work of paintings, collages and stained glass, often featuring individuals she admired – in particular Marilyn Monroe – celebrated her self-assured femininity and female sexuality.
 Her later paintings introduced more political themes and overt or implicit criticism of the “man’s world” in which she lived.
-Her art with its notably feminine perespective, together with her free-spirited lifestyle, has made her a herald of 1970s feminism.
+Her art with its notably feminine perspective, together with her free-spirited lifestyle, has made her a herald of 1970s feminism.

-In her short life she also appeared onstage, in film and in numerous TV productions, hosted a fortnightly radio programme, regularly danced on Ready Steady Go!, introduced Bob Dylan to London, inspired Julie Christie’s role in the 1965 film Darling — and so much more…
+In her short life (6 March 1938 – 1 July 1966) she also appeared onstage, in film and in numerous TV productions, hosted a fortnightly radio programme, regularly danced on Ready Steady Go!, introduced Bob Dylan to London, inspired Julie Christie’s role in the 1965 film Darling — and so much more…